Best Non Toxic Cutting Boards for your Healthy Kitchen

 Plastic: Plastic is a popular choice for cutting boards, and while it’s pliable and resilient to cuts and scratches, eventually, it does scratch.
 The plastic that comes into contact with our food is concerned enough due to the toxins in pvc plastic and phthalates that are present in plastic.
 But add a few scratches and you’ve increased your exposure to these toxins.
 You’re looking at increasing your risk of endocrine disruption and hormone issues, developmental delays in children, reproductive system harm and an increased risk of allergies and asthma.

-Fused Bamboo: So, let’s clarify, I don’t mean a SOLID, untreated bamboo cutting board.
+Fused Bamboo or Glued Wood: So, let’s clarify, I don’t mean a SOLID, untreated bamboo cutting board.
 SOme cutting boards that are made of bamboo (and particularly the ones that are lower in price and therefore quality) are actually particles of bamboo fused or glued together.
 Most of the adhesives must be extra strength in order to hold the particles together, and unfortunately that means the glue often contains formaldehyde, a known carcinogen.
 Also be careful of non-food grade mineral oil being used as a finish on these, as it contains glyphosate and atrazine, chemicals harmful to the body.

 Antibacterial Surface: Any cutting board that has labels stating “Antibacterial” or “Prevents Odors” usually contains some sort of chemical antibacterial agent in or on the board.
 This could contain triclosan or another similar chemical that disrupts our hormone production as well as creates an environment and system that promotes superbugs.
 The great news is there are natural elements that have antibacterial properties you can use if bacteria is a large concern.